visualdiffer/visualdiffer.github.com/fileFilters.md

 subtitle: Filters can be used to exclude files from comparison, copy and delete actions
 ---

-Files can be escluded from comparison specifying filenames, relative paths, file sizes and file modification dates.
+Files can be excluded from comparison specifying filenames, relative paths, file sizes and file modification dates.

 # Filename Filters